xamarin/xamarin-forms-samples/SkiaSharpForms/MandelAnima/README.md

 ---
 name: Xamarin.Forms - Mandelbrot Animation
-description: This program demonstrates bitmap animation using SkiaSharp.
-Running the program requires some patience because it first needs to create up to 50...
+description: "This program demonstrates bitmap animation using #skiasharp.
+Running the program requires some patience because it needs to create up to 50..."
 page_type: sample
 languages:
 - csharp